esper-io/console_docs/docs/sso/oidc-okta.md

 Press **Continue.**

+Copy the "Callback ID"

 **Step 3 Adding OIDC Credentials**

 In Okta, go to the application and **Edit** the General Settings section.

-Input the Client ID from Esper into the “Login” > “Sign-in redirect URI.”
+Input the Callback ID from Esper into the “Login” > “Sign-in redirect URI.”

 ![The login setup screen in Okta.
 The Sign In Redirect URL is filled out.](./images/oidcokta/sign-in-redirect-in-okta.png)